wala/WALADelta/README.md

 Prerequisites
 --------------
 - Node.js
-- UglifyJS (install by running `npm install uglify-js` in your home directory)
+- UglifyJS.  __NOTE__: WALA Delta does not work with [UglifyJS2](https://github.com/mishoo/UglifyJS2).
+To get an appropriate version of UglifyJS, run `npm install uglify-js@1.3.4` in your home directory.

 We've tested WALA Delta on Linux and Mac OS X.